Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 The overall 5-year survival rate for uterine cancer is comparatively high at 81%.
 However, the sarcoma type of uterine cancer is much more aggressive and has a lower survival rate.

-The Complaint cites a significant medical study that recently found that women who used chemical hair relaxer products have a higher risk of contracting uterine cancer.
+These cases cite a key medical study that found that women who used chemical hair relaxer products have a higher risk of contracting uterine cancer.
 The study was published in the Journal of the National Cancer Institute in October 2022.
 The study found that an estimated 1.64% of women who never used chemical hair straighteners or relaxers would go on to develop uterine cancer by the age of 70.

 Here is the key statistic that makes you stop in your tracks: for frequent users, that risk more than doubles, increasing to 4.05%.